NYUAD Quantum Hackathon

 Application

-If you are currently a Bachelor’s, Master’s or PhD student at EPFL, have a strong background in quantum computing and an interest in applying your skills to bring the world closer to achieving the Sustainable Development Goals, then you may be the right candidate to join the NYUAD Quantum Hackathon.
+We are searching for a current Bachelor’s, Master’s or PhD student at EPFL with a strong background in quantum computing, specifically with direct experience in quantum algorithms (thesis work hackathons, Qiskit training, open source SDK for working with actual quantum computers, etc.) with an interest in applying their skills to bring the world closer to achieving the Sustainable Development Goals.

 Please apply by filling in the application and providing: